Taproot Foundation: About

 Taproot Foundation is a national nonprofit that connects nonprofits and social change organizations with business professionals who offer pro bono services.
-Taproot is aims to help organizations dedicated to social change have full access—through pro bono service—to marketing, strategy, HR, and IT resources.
+Taproot aims to help organizations dedicated to social change have full access—through pro bono service—to marketing, strategy, HR, and IT resources.
 Since 2001, Taproot’s network of volunteers has served over 7,600 social change organizations providing more than 1.7 million hours of work worth over $204 million in value.
 Taproot co-founded a network of global pro bono providers in over 30 countries around the world (as of May 2020).

 Through Taproot's programs, thousands of business professionals have assisted nonprofits with capacity-building projects since 2001.
 Taproot also provides training to nonprofits on how to take advantage of pro bono services.
 Its Advisory Services Practice helps Fortune 500 companies in building high-impact pro bono programs.
 In 2014, Taproot launched www.taprootplus.org, an online matchmaking platform that directly matches skilled volunteers with nonprofits for shorter-term engagements.

-Headquartered in San Francisco, California, the Taproot Foundation has additional offices in New York City, Chicago, and Los Angeles.
+Taproot is headquartered in New York, New York and previously had regional offices in San Francisco, Chicago, and Los Angeles.